Most people who live in hurricane zones know that they need to have a supply of emergency water and food stockpiled.

-Even if you are good at conserving water, it is still better to aim for a 30 day supply of emergency water.
-This will keep you covered in case the hurricane aftermath is particularly bad.
+Even if you are good at conserving water, it is still better to aim for a 30-day supply of emergency water.
+This will keep you covered in case the hurricane’s aftermath is particularly bad.

 4. Have a Communication Plan, Because Your Cell Phones Probably Won’t Be Working

 During emergencies like natural disasters, people call their loved ones.
 This results in a “mass call event.”
 The cell phone networks aren’t able to handle the overload and calls can’t get through.

 That is assuming that the cell networks are even working.
 A major disaster could put the networks down completely.